joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 ```

 Then it would be better to index on (last,first,gender)
-so that the index would be more versatile.

 | person_id | last      | first | gender |
 | --------- | --------- | ----- | ------ |